Copyright (c) 2002-2014 by Harald

 they cannot use 64-bit plugins even if they run on a 64-bit operating

-than 3 or 4 GB of RAM, which means that they are able to process
+3 or 4 GB of RAM, which means that they are able to process much

-plugins.
-Under normal circumstances 64-bit plugins are only up to
+Under normal circumstances 64-bit plugins are only up to 30% faster.

-30% faster.
-Still, this speed increase can mean a real advantage
+Still, this speed increase can mean a real advantage for Photoshop

 12. Using 32-bit Photoshop